apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 ## <a name="branches"></a> Branches

-DocumentMK implementations support branches, which allows a client to stage multiple commits and make them visible with a single merge call.
-In DocumentMK a branch commit looks very similar to a regular commit, but instead of setting the value of an entry in `_revisions` to `c` (committed), it marks it with the base revision of the branch commit.
+The DocumentNodeStore implementation support branches, which allows a client to stage multiple commits and make them visible with a single merge call.
+A branch commit looks very similar to a regular commit, but instead of setting the value of an entry in `_revisions` to `c` (committed), it marks it with the base revision of the branch commit.
 In contrast to regular commits where the commit root is the common ancestor of all nodes modified in a commit, the commit root of a branch commit is always the root node.
 This is because a branch will likely have multiple commits and a commit root must already be known when the first commit happens on a branch.
-To make sure the following branch commits can use the same commit root, DocumentMK simply picks the root node, which always works in this case.
+To make sure the following branch commits can use the same commit root, the DocumentNodeStore simply picks the root node, which always works in this case.

 A root node may look like this: